microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

 ## Limitations

-A minimal build has the following limitations
+A minimal build has the following limitations currently:
   - No support for ONNX format models
     - Model must be converted to ORT format
   - No support for runtime optimizations
     - Optimizations should be performed prior to conversion to ORT format
-  - No support for runtime partioning
+  - No support for runtime partitioning (assigning nodes in a model to an execution provider)
     - Execution providers that will be used at runtime must be enabled when creating the ORT format model
   - Only supports execution providers that have statically registered kernels
     - e.g. ORT CPU and CUDA execution providers